QConferences/qconlondon2025-lightningtalks/README.md

   - A link to your slide deck (if available already)
 - This offer is **only available to registered attendees**.
 - Sales pitches will not be accepted.
-- After your submission, the QCon team will email you, ask your for a draft of your slide deck and make sure you are set up for success.
+- After your submission, the QCon team will email you, ask you for a draft of your slide deck and make sure you are set up for success.

 ## Schedule
 **Tuesday, April 8**